skit-ai/tech/_posts/2022-01-04-complexity-of-conversations.md

 This is non-surprising and is mappable to the statistical learning problem.
-What is interesting is to see how we go ahead and define these classes and frameworks which we do in a later post.
+What is interesting is to see how we go ahead and define these classes and frameworks which we will do in a later post.

 [^1]: The sibling system could be non-existent, or backend human agents who can
     take over the more co plex conversations, or complex parts of running